n00b69/woa-polaris/guide/status.md

 # Running Windows on the Xiaomi Mix 2s

 ## Project Status

-The project is in development.
-Expect some updates in the future.
+This project is not actively maintained, updates may eventually appear, but don't expect them frequently

 #### Features

-- [X] Audio
+- [ ] Audio
 - [X] Battery status
 - [x] Bluetooth
 - [x] Brightness